vicentepese/AT-HLA/README.md

   - *covars* (string): Full path to the covariates of teh HLA data
   - *probs* (string): Full path to the imputation probabilities of the HLA data.
 - *prob_thr* (float): Probability threshold.
 See section 2.2.2.
 If the Input Data is unimputed, by set this variableto 0 and no subjects will be excluded.
 - *freq_thr* (float): Frequency threshold.
-Only applied for p-value correction.
-P-values belonging to alleles for which the carrier/allele frequenci is lower than the threshold both in cases and controls, will not be corrected  (include FDR) *****.
+Only applied for P-value correction.
+P-values belonging to alleles for which the carrier/allele frequencies both in cases and controls is lower than the threshold both in cases and controls, will not be corrected.
 This allows a less stringent P-value correction.

 Optional settings:
 - *file*: